 I’ll start here and see where we end up!
 Like I said, no stress is key for me 🙂 I guess personalities of children and parent(s) play such a HUGE factor here too.. there is no finite guidebook to kids, no formula.
 NO. FORMULA.
 All that said, here are some personal ways I have found help us and the children get sound sleep.

-- MORNING FROM THE START .. since we now have more than just one on our hands, helping establish an atmosphere of morning wake up has been great.
-And thankfully not hard, as the kids wake up the whole house without trying (ha).
+MORNING FROM THE START .. since we now have more than just one on our hands, helping establish an atmosphere of morning wake up has been great.
+And thankfully, not hard–the kids wake up the whole house without trying (ha).
 But I think there’s something refreshing about opening the blinds, nursing amongst the pitter patter of little feet and getting baby used to the feel of daytime.

 Well, there are my thoughts!
 What did you do to survive newborn sleep??
 Every parent and baby is so different, it’s entirely fascinating.
 I read so much at the time and wherever I found comfort, I’d take tidbits and add them to my mental arsenal.

 Some things were so helpful, some things threw us in a terrible direction, which is why that parental intuition cannot be bartered with.
-So cheers to using yours!—it’s a very fine thing!
+Trust your gut!!
+Cheers to using yours!—it’s a very fine thing!